dotenv-vault

 Automatic yes to prompts.
 Assume yes to all prompts and run non-interactively.

-$ npx dotenv-vault keys -y
+$ npx dotenv-vault@latest keys -y

 rotatekey